Tourists, rejoice! Italy, Greece relax COVID-19 restrictions

 Greece’s civil aviation authority announced that it was lifting all COVID-19 rules for international and domestic flights except for the wearing of face masks during flights and at airports.
 Previously, air travelers were required to show proof of vaccination, a negative test or a recent recovery from the disease.

-At a nearby table, Andrea Bichler, an Italian tourist from Trentino Alto-Adige, sat with similarly maskless friends.
+At a nearby table, Andrea Bichler, an Italian tourist from Trentino Alto-Adige, sat with friends, all without masks.

 “It’s much better,” Bichler said.
 “Let’s say it’s a return to life, a free life.”

+Thessaloniki, Greece’s second-largest city, was a hotbed of militant vaccine denialism and protests against COVID-19 restrictions.

+Like Italy, Greece saw tourism revenues plunge in 2020 and only partially rebound in 2021.
+Greece is now hoping for a record tourism year in 2022 — and so does neighboring Albania, where restrictions were also lifted Sunday.

-Public health officials say masks still remain highly recommended for all indoor activities, and private companies can still require them.
+Public health officials say masks still remain highly recommended in Italy for all indoor activities, and private companies can still require them.

-Even with the restrictions increasingly going by the wayside, public health officials urged prudence and stressed that the pandemic was still not over.
-Italy is reporting 699 cases per 100,000 inhabitants and is recording more than 100 deaths per day, with a total confirmed death toll at 163,500.
-But hospital capacity remains stable and under the critical threshold.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic